25 Best Travel Planning Resources for a Hassle-Free Trip

 SafetyWing is, in my opinion, the best travel medical insurance for budget travelers.
 It offers the Nomad Insurance, which provides coverage for unexpected medical problems and accidents, as well as travel delay, lost checked luggage, emergency response and natural disasters, and personal liability.
 It’s available in 180 countries and can be purchased even when you’re already traveling.
 Plus, they are now offering a $0 deductible policy!

-That’s it!
-Thank you for reading this far.
-I hope that my favorite travel planning resources will help you plan your next trip!
 If you have questions or need help, please feel free to contact me.
 I’d be happy to help!